Artiom Rozgoniuc

-Artiom Rozgoniuc (born 1 October 1995) is a Moldovan professional footballer who plays as a centre-back for Moldovan Liga club Zimbru Chișinău.
+Artiom Rozgoniuc (born 1 October 1995) is a former Moldovan professional footballer who played as a centre-back.
+He has made 13 caps for the Moldova national team.

 Club career

 In March 2020, Rozgoniuc signed for Petrocub Hîncești.
 In February 2022, he moved to Kazakhstan Premier League side Maktaaral.
 In December 2023, he left Olimpia Grudziądz by mutual consent after only half a season and three appearances.

 International career

 Rozgoniuc made his debut for the Moldova national team on 5 September 2017 in a World Cup qualifier against Wales.